The post digestive effect of your life decisions

 When in doubt - sleep on it

-You hear in yoga studies and breathwork the very important work of allowing a pause between actions, explaining that in this pause everything can be revealed.
+You hear in yoga studies and breath work the very important aspect of allowing a pause between actions, explaining that in this pause everything can be revealed.
 In this pause we get a moment to let activity settle down so that we can better assess the next step.
 I like the idea of sleeping on it, when faced with a new decision that I'm unsure of it's consequences.
 I have also gotten into the habit of using my morning routine of observing the vitals via our tongue, feces, urine, and the state of sleep on my mood in connection with my recent life choices.
 A journal of sorts is a great idea to be able to see the connection between what you did and how you feel.

 Let your body boss you around.
 It knows stuff.
 It's on your side unless you ignore it so much it starts retaliating and forming it's own posse (see cancer, auto immune).
 Observe cause and effect.
 It's this little trick that starts the process of realising yourself as a creator and not a victim.
 And be open to change - each decision you make might just be perfect for here and now.
 Nothing is good or bad in Ayurveda, it's all about the post digestive effect.